ChayceJRoss/ubc-workday-ics/README.md

 ## Issues and Incomplete Features

 I am not sure how robust this works with other peoples calendars.

 Still need to edit an make it readable so if you are reading this I am sorry! + testing + ...
+I am using fizz to stress test then I'll put it on reddit.

 ## Installation